 Critically review your sustainability communications.
 For example, do you proclaim product- or company-based sustainability claims on your website or in your customer communications?
 If so, can you substantiate all your claims in a credible and accepted way (with life cycle analyses, footprint assessments or certifications based on an ISO or DIN standard)?
 If so, then continue to build your sustainability communications.
 If you can’t substantiate the claims, then you either need to create the corresponding prerequisite for each claim or drop the claims.

-You have a greenhouse gas inventory but no climate strategy yet?
+You have done a greenhouse gas inventory but not a climate risk analysis?
 One of the central building blocks of the new CSRD (Corporate Sustainability Reporting Directive) is the very holistic reporting on the topic: impact of climate change on the company.
 Both mitigation (i.e. a transformation strategy within the framework of the 1.5 degree target) and clear adaptation measures with a climate risk analysis for the company’s locations and its value chain are required.
 Start the preparatory work for CSRD reporting requirements this year.
 After all, building a climate risk management system doesn’t happen on the side.
 It requires both resources and expertise.

 For most companies, the CSRD will not become relevant until 2026 in the context of reporting on the year 2025.
 But the reporting standard requires a lot of assessments and data that were not required for most companies until now.
 For this reason, you should do a gap analysis in 2023.
 What data do we already have, what data do we still need, and how can we collect it in a pragmatic and cost-effective way?
 The most important tool for this work is an updated dual materiality analysis formalized by clear legal rules.
 This means that not only is the impact of the stakeholders assessed, but there is also a financial assessment of the sustainability topics and their impacts.